blindern/users-api/README.md

 ## TODO

-- replace HMAC with simpler bearer token
+- replace HMAC with simpler bearer token (initial bearer-token version done)
 - simpler v2 version of the api

 ## Linting and testing